 I was very happy with the composition of this painting.
 I have a small ViewCatcher, an adjustable plastic square that I hold up to my eye and look through to choose what I’m going to paint, so I’m usually painting something that has a decent composition to start with.
 You can read more about this invaluable tool on another post.

 In this case I wanted to paint a horizontal painting but didn’t have the correct sized panel.
 I grabbed an 11″x14″ and later cut off the lower 4″.
 The studio is the place to spend time on the composition.
-I recently finished a painting that ended up very different from my photograph reference.
-You can see that in this barn painting.
+I recently finished a painting that ended up very different from my photograph reference, that happens often.

 Reference material used to create a studio painting